KurtRoepke/AWS-vpn-/README.md

 <img src="Images/.png" height="70%" width="70%"  />

-Next put your url in the search bar you will get a prompt saying you connection is not private its ok just click proceed.
+Next put your url in the search bar you will get a prompt saying you connection is not private its ok just click andaved and proceed.
 <img src="Images/warning.png" height="70%" width="70%"  />-->